s-sameer/docker-tutorial/notes.md

 - Docker client - is the user interface for interacting with Docker
 - Docker daemon - is the background service that does the running, building and managing of containers.
 It listens to commands from the docker client and executes it.
 - Docker registry/hub - is a centralized repo of docker images, containing both public and private images

+Common docker commands:
+- docker pull: pulls a pre-built Docker image from Docker Hub
+- docker run: creates a container from the pulled image
+  - -d: Runs the container in detached mode (in the background).
+  - -p: Maps a port on the host to a port on the container.
+- docker ps: List all the running containers
+- docker stop <container_id>: Stops a running container
+- docker rm <container_id>: Removes a stopped container
+- docker build: Used to build your own custom image from a dockerfile